jcrugzz/ciper/README.md

 ## example

-Use ciper to poll the github API for various organizations to sync projects of those organizations with jenkins in order for Test PR webhooks to work seamlessly
+Use ciper to poll the github API for various organizations to sync projects of those organizations with jenkins in order for Test PR and master branch webhooks to work seamlessly

 ```js